uzh/reldi/tools/tagger/README.md

 ## Training your own models

-As currently we do not disseminate the lemmatisation models (too large for GitHub), if you want to perform elmmatisation, you should train your own model.
-Models for tagging are included in this distribution.
+As currently we do not disseminate the lemma prediction models (too large for GitHub), if you want to have lemma prediction models based on the latest version of the lexicon (later than 2016-03-23), you should train your own model.
+Models for tagging and lexicon files for lemmatisation of know words are included in this distribution.

 ### Tagger training data format